site24x7/plugins/iNodeMon/README.md

 ## Prerequisites

 - Download and install the latest version of the [Site24x7 agent](https://www.site24x7.com/app/client#/admin/inventory/add-monitor) in the server where you plan to run the plugin.
+- Download and install Python version 3 or higher.

 - To monitor additional inodes, the user can edit line number 19 by adding inodes separated by commas.Example as follows,